KennethChyzewski/KennethChyzewski/README.md

 ### 👨‍💻 &nbsp;About Me

 - 🔭 &nbsp; Exploring new technologies and developing cool things.
 Currently learning Swift for a gaming/ utility app I am building.
-- 🎓 &nbsp; HBSc Computer Science Specialist and Mathematics Minor Gradute with Distinction from the University of Toronto.
+- 🎓 &nbsp; HBSc Computer Science Specialist Graduate.
 - 💼 &nbsp; Currently a Teaching Assistant.
-Previously worked at a world's top 50 academic institution, an SAP consulting firm and a multinational financial services company.
+Previously worked at an academic institution, an SAP consulting firm and a multinational financial services company.
 - 🎮 &nbsp; Hobbies include Gaming, Investing and Cars.

 ### 🛠 &nbsp;Tech Stack